 I am a visual artist living and working in Dillon, Montana.
 I am a gardener, carpenter, cyclist, skier, feminist, civil libertarian and mom; but am most steadily compelled in my daily life by a need to make visual manifestations of my view of the world.
 In that context, much of my work is done in the service of beauty.

-I am of the opinion that the details of an artist’s personal life and experience are relevant only in so far as they are clearly communicated through her work.
-Even then, that communication is most powerful when the artist’s expression speaks to the human condition of the viewer in a way that elicits a personal emotional response.
-I hope to translate my own experience and world view into a series of images in which the viewers can recognize and honor themselves.
+I believe that the details of an artist’s personal life are relevant in so far as they are revealed through her work.
+Artistic expression is most powerful when it speaks to the human condition and elicits a personal response from others.
+I infuse my images with my own experience and worldview, and hope that viewers, in turn, will recognize and honor themselves in my art.

 Resume